-- SQA National 5 Grade B
+- SQA National 5 at B

-- SQA Standard Grade 2
+- SQA Standard Grade at 2

-- SQA Intermediate 2 Grade B
+- SQA Intermediate 2 at B

-- GCSE Grade B or 5
+- GCSE at B or 6

-- Level 2 Certificate Grade B
+- Level 2 Certificate at B

-- IB Standard Level Grade 5 (English ab initio is not accepted for entry)
+- IB Standard Level at 5 (English ab initio is not accepted for entry)

-Meeting the minimum academic entry requirements does not guarantee the offer of a place.
-Entrance to the Medical School is extremely competitive and each application is assessed independently by two selectors against the academic and non-academic criteria.
-A weighting for the UKCAT is added and applications are placed in rank order.
-Offers are made to the highest scoring applicants.
-As a result of the level of competition for places, many high-quality applicants are unsuccessful.
+Meeting the entry requirements does not guarantee the offer of a place.
+Entrance to the Medical School is extremely competitive and each application is assessed independently by two members of admissions staff against the academic criteria, which is then added to the weightings applied to an applicant's Situational Judgement Test and total UCAT score.
+Thereafter applications are placed in rank order.
+The top scoring 700 applicants (approximately) will be invited to attend a half day assessment day/interview at Edinburgh Medical School.

 As we review the selection process regularly, please check online before you apply to ensure you have the most up-to-date information.